artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 That should then bring in the GoCardlessPro dependency and you should be good to go.

-### <a name="createpp" id="createpp"></a> 2.
-Create a payment processor

-Set up the payment processor:

-- go to Administer » CiviContribute » Payment Processors then click **Add New**
-- select **GoCardless** from the *Payment Processor Type*
-- give it a name
-- select **GoCardless Direct Debit** from the *Payment Method*
-- add your access tokens (you obviously need a GoCardless account to do this)
-- make up unique and secure webhook secrets
-- click *Save*.

-**Note: for testing purposes you may put your test/sandbox credentials (excluding webhook secret - see below) in the Live fields, but you must use CiviCRM's 'test drive' mode for trying payments; live mode will NOT work with test credentials since they are authenticated against different GoCardless API end points.** So your live testing will need to be with real-world live data.

 ### 3. Set up your webhook at GoCardless